kiskadee-studio/eslint-config-kiskadee/README.md

 ## .editorconfig

-Though Prettier excels at standardizing many code formatting aspects, the `.editorconfig` file helps maintain consistency across diverse IDEs and text editors.
-Some examples of the capabilities offered by EditorConfig include:
+Though ESLint and Prettier are independent tools, each serving its own purpose, they share some common features with the [editorconfig](https://editorconfig.org/).
+While Prettier excels at standardizing code formatting aspects, primarily for JavaScript files, the significance of the `.editorconfig` file extends beyond specific programming languages.
+It helps maintain consistency in coding style and formatting across different development environments, including various IDEs, text editors, and operating systems.

-1. Setting indentation style (spaces or tabs) and size.
+Some examples of the capabilities offered by both Prettier and EditorConfig include:

-2. Controlling end-of-line (EOL) characters (LF, CR, or CRLF).
+- Setting indentation style (spaces or tabs) and size.
-3. Managing character encoding (e.g., UTF-8, UTF-16).
+- Controlling end-of-line (EOL) characters (LF, CR, or CRLF).
-4. Ensuring a newline is inserted at the end of a file.
+- Ensuring a newline is inserted at the end of a file.
-5. Specifying whether to remove trailing whitespace.
+- Specifying whether to remove trailing whitespace.

-6. These settings contribute to a consistent codebase, regardless of the IDE or text editor being used by different team members.
+By utilizing the .editorconfig file, developers can establish a consistent code style and formatting standard that remains uniform across different IDEs, text editors, and operating systems.
+This promotes collaboration and enhances code readability throughout the project.

 Create a `.editorconfig` file in the project root with the following content: